TeeJay69/TJ-Vid-Tools/Privacy-Policy.md

 ### Privacy Policy – TJ’s YouTube Tools

-This is a private application developed and used solely by the owner for personal YouTube channel management.
-No third-party user data is collected, stored, or shared.
-The app uses YouTube Data API to automate metadata updates and playlist management for videos uploaded to the account of the developer.
-All API access is performed by the developer and no user-facing interface is provided.
+This application is developed to help YouTube channel managers automate routine metadata updates and playlist management tasks.
+It uses the YouTube Data API to interact with YouTube video data.
+The application will be made publicly available, and no third-party user data is collected, stored, or shared.
+All API interactions are secured, and user privacy is maintained in accordance with relevant guidelines.